 We need to see an immediate improvement in your attendance or we will terminate your employment.
 This means that you must attend work five days a week.
 If you fail to attend work five days a week, you cannot meet the goals for which you have been employed.

-If you have an absence in excess of your available paid time off, we will terminate your employment.
+If you have an absence above your available paid time off, we will terminate your employment.
 We hope that you understand how close you are to losing your job.
 You will receive no more warnings.

 Mary Wilmont, Manager